MoritzFrieling/Airline-Information-System/analysis/UseCaseDescription.md

 # Use cases

-## Cancelling in Use Cases:  not an extension or exception since the option is always there and no data will be inserted into the DB before the confirmation is given.   </br> Actor== target user, not everyone who has access.
+## Cancelling in Use Cases:  not an extension or exception since the option is always there and no data will be inserted into the DB before the confirmation is given.

 ## General Use Cases
 ### Log in